 We would be back to a spheres-of-influence world in which the greatest powers dominate their geographical and cultural peripheries and all the other great powers let them do so as long as their own spheres are not put at risk.

 Such a world would be congenial to Iran, according to Garfinkle; the very country Trump has singled out as an enemy of the United States.
 But it would be far less congenial to the Arabs, with whom America has allied for decades.

 Russia would benefit, but not Poland, Ukraine and America’s other NATO allies in Central and Eastern Europe.

 So would China — so long as it restrains its ambition to East Asia — but not Korea, Singapore, Taiwan, Vietnam and possibly Japan: all countries America has allied with precisely to counterbalance Chinese power and all countries Trump has disheartened by pulling the United States out of the Trans Pacific Partnership.

-It’s no accident that every serious person who has thought long and hard about America’s role in the world has reached the same conclusion.
-If there’s one thing strategists left, right and center agree on, it’s that American primary, American norms and have made the whole planet more democratic, more prosperous and more at peace.
+It’s no accident that nearly every person who has thought long and hard about America’s role in the world has reached the same conclusion.
+If there’s one thing strategists left, right and center agree on, it’s that American primacy, American norms and America’s alliances have made the planet more democratic, more prosperous and more at peace.

 Now Trump proposes to tear it all down.